PRELUDE-T3-5-Cityzenscience-edu-PoliTO/Monitoring-Platform-kit/README.md

 ### Final association
 Reboot the Rasperry Pi (within 5 minutes) and the association will be automatically completed without additional steps. \
-If the association fails, run >autorun file or >reboot
+If the association fails, run
+> autorun
+or
+> reboot

 ## Description